JOAOVITORLIMAS/Alura-Stickers---API-JAVA/README.md

 ## Getting Started

-Consumindo microserviços atras de API externa de catalogos de filmes do IMDB
+Consumindo microserviços através de API externa de catalogos de filmes do IMDB

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.